rzavalik/CloudStorageORM/README.md

 var users = await context.Set<User>().ToListAsync();
 ```

-👉 Full examples and documentation coming soon!
+> 📚 Full examples and extended documentation are coming soon!

 ---

+## 🧪 Running Tests Locally

+CloudStorageORM uses [Azurite](https://github.com/Azure/Azurite) to simulate Azure Blob Storage locally for unit testing.
+See [Testing with Azurite](./docs/testing-with-azurite.md) to configure your local environment.

+---

 ## 🛡️ License

-This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0-only)**.
 Commercial use without prior authorization is not allowed.
-Please read the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](./LICENSE) file for more information.

 ---

 ## 🤝 Contributing

-Contributions are welcome!
-If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
+We welcome contributions from the community! 🚀

-Please make sure to follow our [Pull Request Guidelines](./.github/PULL_REQUEST_TEMPLATE.md).
+If you'd like to help, please read our [Contributing Guidelines](./CONTRIBUTING.md) and [Pull Request Template](./.github/PULL_REQUEST_TEMPLATE.md).

-Thank you for helping improve CloudStorageORM! 🚀
+Thank you for helping make CloudStorageORM even better!

 ---

 > _"CloudStorageORM empowers developers to move faster, scale smarter, and build stronger applications by leveraging the true power of cloud storage."_ 🚀